youngboy/engine-docs/source/setup-node.md

 <h4 id="extensions-check-point">Check Point!</h4>

-You can test that you've correctly configured Apollo Server tracing and cacheControl extensions by cURLing your `/graphql` endpoint.
+You can test that you've correctly configured Apollo Server's tracing and cacheControl extensions by cURLing your `/graphql` endpoint.

 Tracing and cacheControl extension data should be returned like so: